nishantpatel08/restfox-vue-electron/DEPLOYMENT_SETUP.md

-# 🚀 Restfox Deployment & Release Setup Guide
+# 🚀 RestSpark Deployment & Release Setup Guide

-This document outlines the complete setup process for deploying and releasing the Restfox application with automated builds, packaging, and releases using GitHub Actions.
+This document outlines the complete setup process for deploying and releasing the RestSpark application with automated builds, packaging, and releases using GitHub Actions.

 ## 📋 Table of Contents